sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/07-js-integration/README.md

 declare module '<lib>';
 ```

-Note also that currently many libraries include the declaration types themselves, so that you do not even need to use install them separately.
+Note also that currently many libraries include the declaration types themselves, so that you do not even need to install them separately.

-Finally, if you want to search if the declaration files are available you can use go to [Type Search](https://www.typescriptlang.org/dt/search)
+Finally, if you want to search if the declaration files are available you can go to [Type Search](https://www.typescriptlang.org/dt/search)

 ### Writing declaration files